Medical Facilities & Medical Oxygen

 • Due to the nature of the fast craft, oxygen cylinders are not allowed on the Dublin Swift vessel on the Dublin - Holyhead route.

-For any accessibility, reduced mobility or special needs, please don't hesitate to contact our Disability officer by email at least 2 working days in advance of travel by emailing us at disabilityofficer@irishferries.com.
+For any accessibility, reduced mobility or special needs, please don't hesitate to contact our Disability officer at least 2 working days in advance of travel by emailing us at disabilityofficer@irishferries.com.

 Did you find it helpful?
 Yes No